Documentation Index

 Parallel

-Multiple items are processed concurrently:
+Multiple items are processed concurrently:- Items are independent

 - Speed is important